Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - heatwaves and frosts are back in, and now it triggers during certain times.

 ## Config Options

+- `ShowLighterFog` - Changes the fog opacity to be lower.
+Default is `false`.
+Valid values: `false, true`

+- 'EnableCustomWeatherIcon' - This enables the custom weather icons.
+Default is `true`.
+Valid values are `false` and `true`

 - `ClimateType` - set to weather that has a corresponding file in `data\weather\`.
 Packaged with the mod is `normal`, `extended`, `arid`, `dry`, `wet`, `monsoon`.
 Default: `normal`.